-If you are not sure if any of the above apply to you, talk to your GP, specialist or if you have ever developed a severe skin rash or skin peeling, blistering and/or the levels of liver enzymes shown in blood tests.
+Solution if you:

+Your GP and/or specialist may request blood tests and liver function tests before and during your treatment with this medicine.
+Sodium Valproate Oral Solution can change the levels of liver enzymes shown in blood tests.
 This can mean that your or your child's liver is not working properly.

-Other medicines and Sodium Valproate Oral Solution

-Tell your GP, specialist or pharmacist if you are taking, have recently taken or might take any other medicines.
+Other medicines and Sodium Valproate Oral Solution Tell your GP, specialist or pharmacist if you are taking, have recently taken or might take any other medicines.
 This includes medicines you buy without a prescription, including herbal medicines.
-This is because Sodium Valproate Oral Solution can affect the way some other medicines work.
+This is because Sodium Valproate Oral

+Solution can affect the way some other medicines work.
 Also, some medicines can affect the way Sodium Valproate Oral Solution works.

-In particular, check with your GP, specialist or pharmacist if you are taking any of the following:

-- Some medicines used for pain and inflammation (salicylates) such as aspirin.
+- In particular, check with your GP, specialist or pharmacist if you are taking any of the following: Some medicines used for pain and inflammation (salicylates) such as aspirin.
 Some other medicines used to treat fits (epilepsy) - see section 3, 'Patients taking other medicines for fits'.
-This includes medicines such as phenobarbital, primidone, phenytoin, carbamazepine, rufinamide, topiramate, acetazolamide, - lamotrigine and felbamate.
-Cannabidiol (used to treat epilepsy and other conditions).
-Medicines used to calm emotional and mental health disorders (including - and olanzapine.
-Monoamine oxidase inhibitors (MAOIs) such as moclobemide (used to treat depression and anxiety), selegiline (used to treat Parkinson's disease), linezolid Anticoagulants such as warfarin - used to thin the blood and prevent clots.
-Your schizophrenia, bipolar disorder and depression) such as quetiapine, diazepam
+This includes medicines such as phenobarbital, primidone, phenytoin, carbamazepine, topiramate, acetazolamide, lamotrigine and felbamate. - Cannabidiol (used to treat epilepsy and other conditions) Medicines used to calm emotional and mental health disorders (including - schizophrenia, bipolar disorder and depression) such as quetiapine, diazepam and olanzapine.
+Monoamine oxidase inhibitors (MAOIs) such as moclobemide (used to treat depression and anxiety), selegiline (used to treat Parkinson's disease), linezolid (used to treat infections). - Your doctor may change your dose of the blood thinning medicine and monitor your treatment closely.
+Zidovudine and protease inhibitors such as lopinavir and ritonavir - used to treat HIV infection and AIDs.